 5. You will need an airline-approved cat carrier.

-Not all cat carriers are created equal, particularly when it comes to flying with one in-cabin on an airplane.
+Not all cat carriers are created equal, particularly when it comes to flying with a cat in cabin.
 Each airline has their own specific regulations when it comes to pet carriers, but generally, you need a carrier that:

 - Fits under the seat in front of you